 As with any major work, attempting to retrofit a home is going to take money and if you don’t have a firm grip on your wallet you could find costs escalating.
 This requires you to be tough and to stick to a realistic budget for every step of the process.
 It also means that you’ll want to get the best value for money.
 That doesn’t always mean going for the cheapest option.

 Choose the Right Materials and Products

 If you have decided to replace the flooring in your home, for example, as part of the retrofit it helps to look at the whole manufacturing process of what you choose.
-Something like bamboo flooring has good green credentials and lasts a long time, whilst also providing a clean and elegant looking environment.
+Something like has good green credentials and lasts a long time, whilst also providing a clean and elegant looking environment.
 Loft insulation comes in different types, some of which have a higher carbon footprint than others.
 Ultra-efficient double glazed windows may cost more than slightly less efficient ones, which could do just the job you need.
 For each step when you retrofit a home there are choices to make and pros and cons to weigh against each other.